Monterey (Roanoke, Virginia)

 Monterey is a historic plantation house located at Roanoke, Virginia.
 It was built about 1845, and is a two-story, banked, Greek Revival style brick dwelling with a spreading hipped roof.
 Two additions were made to the original house after 1871, which gives it an "L"-shape.
 The front facade features a full-width verandah style porch and the rear has a two-story gallery.
 Also on the property is a contributing smoke house.

 It was listed on the National Register of Historic Places in 1974.

-It is owned by George Kegley, and sits on 116 acres of protected land.
-Mr and Mrs Kegley protected the land and home through a conservation easement with the Virginia Outdoors Foundation in cooperation with the Western Virginia Land Trust.
-The farm will be forever situated with just a few neighbors and two golf courses, one on either border of the protected area.
-It is the only easement on private land within Roanoke City limits.

-Mr Kegley, 90 at the time of this edit, (Apr.
-19), is still very active at the young age of 90.
-Mr Kegley is almost a full-time volunteer, working with the Historical Society of Western Virginia, Roanoke Valley Preservation Foundation, Blue Ridge Literacy Volunteers, RAM House, Rescue Mission, St.Mark's Lutheran Church food pantry and a Lutheran summer camping program, in addition to Blue Ridge Land Conservancy.

-Mrs. Kegley, Louise, died in January 2018 at the age of 85.
-The two were married for nearly 60 years at the time of her death.